quill

 Each frontend lock-free queue corresponds to a thread, and when multiple frontend threads are pushing logs simultaneously, it is possible to read a timestamp from the last queue in the iteration but miss that timestamp when the first queue was read because it was not available at that time.

 When this option is set to a non-zero value, the backend takes a timestamp (now()) before reading the queues.
-It uses that timestamp to ensure that each log message's timestamp from the frontend queues is less than or equal to the stored now() timestamp minus the specified grace period, guaranteeing ordering by timestamp.
+It uses that timestamp to ensure that each log message's timestamp from the frontend queues is less than or equal to the stored now() timestamp minus the specified grace period, reducing the chance of processing events out of timestamp order.

 Messages that fail the above check remain in the lock-free queue.
 They are checked again in the next iteration.
 The timestamp check is performed with microsecond precision.